-The AIARE 1 Blended Program is an introduction to avalanche hazard management that adds an additional 8 hours of self-paced online instruction to the traditional 3 day/24 hour course to even further deepen students’ understanding of new avalanche terminology and concepts.
+The Online Training adds an additional 8 hours of self-paced online instruction to the traditional 3 day/24 hour course to even further deepen students’ understanding of new avalanche terminology and concepts.
 The online instruction and resources give students the opportunity to go as in depth as needed, allowing students to individualize their instruction.
 The increase in total instructional time frees up more face-to-face classroom and field time to focus on skills development, giving students more time in the field working with an instructor.

 The online instruction is an integral part of this course; it is not a supplementary activity.
 Students will find themselves significantly behind if they are not able to complete the assignment or look over the content.
 Since this additional time is critical to the success of each student on the course, registrations for these courses will be closed

 1 week before the start date.
 Through a relevant and engaging assignment, students will develop a basic understanding of avalanche terminology, identifying avalanche terrain, and how the mountain snowpack forms.
 Knowledge quizzes allow students to check their understanding to be as prepared to take the most away from their face- to-face instruction.
 They will also learn how to apply the information provided by forecast centers to their trip plans, allowing for more practice planning trips during a course.
 Avalanche Training - AIARE 1 Washington Dates